biobakery/maaslin/README.md

 Contains quality control for the MaAsLin analysis.
 This includes information on the magnitude of outlier removal.

-#H. Other Analysis Flows###1.
-All verses AllThe all verses all analysis flow is a way of manipulating how metadata are used.
+#H. Other Analysis Flows

+###1.
+All verses All
+The all verses all analysis flow is a way of manipulating how metadata are used.
 In this method there is a group of metadata that are always evaluated, as well there are a group that are added to this one at a time.
 To give a more concrete example: You may have metadata cage, diet, and treatment.
 You may always want to have the association of abundance evaluated controlling for cage but otherwise looking at the metadata one at a time.
-In this way the cage metadata is the ÒforcedÓ part of the evaluation while the others are not forced and evaluated in serial.
-The appropriate commandline (placed in your args file) to indicate this is:> -a ÐF cage-a indicates all verses all is being used, -F indicates which metadata are forced (multiple metadata can be given comma delimited as shown here ÐF metadata1,metadata2,metadata3).
+In this way the cage metadata is the \D2forced\D3 part of the evaluation while the others are not forced and evaluated in serial.
+The appropriate commandline (placed in your args file) to indicate this is:

+> -a \D0F cage

+-a indicates all verses all is being used, -F indicates which metadata are forced (multiple metadata can be given comma delimited as shown here \D0F metadata1,metadata2,metadata3).
 This does not bypass the feature selection method so the metadata that are not forced are subject to feature selection and may be removed before coming to the evaluation.
-If you want all the metadata that are not forced to be evaluated in serial you will need to turn off feature selection and will have a final combined commandline as seen here:> -a ÐF cage Ðs none
+If you want all the metadata that are not forced to be evaluated in serial you will need to turn off feature selection and will have a final combined commandline as seen here:

+> -a \D0F cage \D0s none

 #I. Troubleshooting